jgroboredo/Linux_Infos/general_linux_infos.md

 - Right click > New > Global Shortcut > Command/Url
 - Select trigger and Command/Url to `/usr/bin/flameshot gui`

+### 67.9.7.
+Task Bar

+- Add "Task Manager" widget to each panel
+- Right-click on an item in Task Manager -> Configure Task Manager
+- Behavior tab -> Filter: Show only tasks from the current screen

 <div style="page-break-after: always; break-after: page;"></div>

 # 68. Regex